 As a testament to how awesome they are, I’ll mention that they were thoroughly enjoyed by a man vying with Paula Deen for the title Person Least Likely To Think Baking With Black Beans Or Any Kind Of Beans For That Matter Is A Good Idea: my boyfriend.
 I gave him one without telling him about the beans, but he knows I’ve always got unconventional ingredients up my sleeve; when I ‘fessed up, he seemed relieved it was just black beans.
 And he happily ate a few more even after he knew, and said they were great.
 I’m guessing you don’t know my boyfriend, but take my word for it: that’s an epic endorsement, and proof you can’t taste the beans.

 The beans aren’t in there just to mess with my boyfriend.
-What they do is combine with the other ingredients to make a cookie that doesn’t need butter, eggs or much flour to have a dense, fudgy texture.
+What they do is combine with the other ingredients to make a cookie that doesn’t need butter or eggs to have a dense, fudgy texture.
 They also add a bit of fiber, iron and protein, which is cool.
 It also makes them oddly but pleasantly filling.
 You don’t expect cookies to be filling, yet these are.
 I’m telling you, they’re profound.

-The last three ingredients in the recipe are some chocolate chips, a little milk (soy’s my fave, as you know) and sprinkles.
+The last three ingredients in the recipe are some chocolate chips, a little plant milk and sprinkles.
 I used those to make a festive, party-riffic topping because I deeply needed to eat things with sprinkles on them at that moment; you’ve been there.
 If you’re not there when you make these, you can just stir the chips into the batter.

 Black Bean Fudge Drop Cookies